sussol/react-native-generic-table-page/README.md

 #### footerData (object)
 If passed in, defines data to display in a footer row that is always rendered at the bottom of the data table

+#### columns (array)
+If not defined as part of the extending class, columns can be passed through in props (see above)

+#### data (array)
+If the extending class does not override getFilteredSortedData, data must be passed through in props, ready for sorting and filtering based on the optional defaultSortKey and searchKey props

+#### defaultSortKey (string)
+Defines the column to sort on by default

+#### searchKey (string)
+Defines the column to filter on when the user types in the search bar

+#### onRowPress (function)
+Called when a row is pressed with the rowData as the single argument